 My student is in 11th/12th grade; is it too late for him/her to join SDMC?
 Students may join SDMC at any grade level; we find, however, that most of our active juniors and seniors are students who have participated regularly for a number of years and have grown significantly in ability and competitiveness because of it.
 Consequently, SDMC's activities serving the needs of these students tend to be considerably more challenging than what similarly-aged students normally experience in school.
 It is common for students joining SDMC for the first time as a junior or senior find this differential quite daunting.

 Is there an admissions or qualifying exam?
-No. Apart from the minimum age requirement, we have no quantitative admissions criteria.
+No. Apart from the minimum age/grade level requirement, we have no quantitative admissions criteria.
 We use a flexible form-based application through which we try to learn as much as we can about prospective students and take a broad view.
 Quantitative math information is very helpful, but we do not use any specific qualifying test.

 How much does SDMC cost?
 Is there a fee?
-There is no fee charged to participate in SDMC; however, SDMC wholly dependent on voluntary donations to support our programs.
+There is no fee charged to participate in SDMC; however, SDMC is wholly dependent on voluntary donations to support our programs.
 Please visit our donations area to learn more and contribute.